json-path/JsonPath/README.md

 }
 ```

-The Transformed Target document produced would be like this:
+The Transformed Target document would look like this:

 ```javascript
 {